Rock Machine MC criminal allegations and incidents: Quebec

 The Rock Machine Motorcycle Club would officially join the Bandidos January 6, 2001.
-The club would eventually reemerge in 2007, after the events of the Shedden Massacre.
-The Rock Machine became active in Quebec again in 2008, 20 members of the club were sighted in an exotic dance club in downtown Montreal.
-In July 2011, Ten members of the Rock Machine from several provinces Quebec, Manitoba and British Columbia were arrested at Chez Pare, a famous downtown strip club.
+The club would eventually re-emerge in late 2007, after the events of the Shedden Massacre.
+The Rock Machine also temporarily became active in Quebec again in 2007, members of the club were spotted in Downtown Montreal and North Shore.
+They would return permanently in 2009, unfreezing their Montreal chapter, that year 20 members of the club were sighted in an exotic dance club in downtown Montreal.
 The first International meeting of the Rock Machine occurred in April 2011.
 Dozens of Rock Machine members from Canada, Australia, Germany, the United States, including the Nevada chapter, met in a luxury hotel in Montreal, to consolidate friendship and discuss the club's International presence.
-On March 24, 2012.
-20 members of the Rock Machine Montreal chapter were seen at Amazones, a club in West Montreal.
+In July 2011, Ten members of the Rock Machine from several provinces Quebec, Manitoba and British Columbia were arrested at Chez Pare, a famous downtown strip club.
+On March 24, 2012, 20 members of the Rock Machine Montreal chapter were seen at Amazones, a club in West Montreal.
 Local authorities were alarmed and spoke with the group but no issues occurred.

+In spring of 2013, raids by the Sûreté du Québec led to the arrests of fifteen members of the Rock Machine from the Montreal and Quebec City chapters.
+Several members of the SS Elite Motorcycle Club (a Rock Machine support club) were also arrested, all were brought up on narcotics charges.
+This was due to a police operation against a large network of narcotics traffickers who operated in Montérégie.
+In March 2014, two full-patch members of the SS Elite Motorcycle Club, Joseph "Fuego" Fluet and Yann "Loco" Séguin were arrested by Quebec police for uttering death threats, they also seized Rock Machine paraphernalia.
+The SS Elite support club was created by the Rock Machine in Ontario.
+The SS Elite club patches actually consist of a Rock Machine MC center-patch and top-rocker, however they are given a bottom-rocker that says "SS Elite SS", instead of the classic 1% diamond, they have a diamond patch containing "SS".
+They also have an SS Elite patch on the front instead of Rock Machine, along with their ranking in the club, they also wear the Rock Machine's A.LV.A.L.M patch.
+In early April 2014, Mathieu Bellemare, a full-patch member of the Rock Machine's Montreal chapter was arrested by police for criminal harassment.
+Authorities also seized Rock Machine paraphernalia.